Quadi: First century AD

 Vannius personally benefitted from the new situation and became very wealthy and unpopular.
 He was himself eventually also deposed by Vibilius and the Hermunduri, together with the neighbouring Lugii, in 50/51 AD.
 Vannius's soldiers during this conflict are described here as infantry, but he also called for cavalry from his Sarmatian allies, the Iazyges.
-This was coordinated with his nephews Vangio and Sido, who then divided his realm between themselves as loyal Roman client kings.
+This was coordinated with the sons of his sister, Vangio and Sido, who then divided his realm between themselves as loyal Roman client kings.
 Vannius was defeated and fled with his followers across the Danube, where they were assigned land in Roman Pannonia.
 This settlement is convincingly associated with Germanic finds from the 1st century AD in Burgenland, west of Lake Neusiedl, within Roman Pannonia.
 Quadi soldiers subsequently participated second battle of Bedriacum under Sido and Italicus, perhaps the son of Vangio, in 69 AD at Cremona in Italy.
 An influx of North Italian green-glazed ceramics into southwestern Slovakia might be a result of the troops in Italy.

 Tacitus reported in the late first century that the Osi, who spoke a language similar to the Pannonian Aravisci who lived near present day Budapest, and the Cotini, a Celtic-speaking people, mined iron in the mountainous regions north of the Quadi, in present day Slovakia, and paid tribute to the Quadi and their Sarmatian allies in present day Hungary.
 Also in these mountainous regions Tacitus places the Buri tribe, who Tacitus describes as speaking a similar Suebian language.
 In the second century the geographer Ptolemy described the position of the Buri as being near the sources of the Vistula river.

 Despite the occasional tensions, the Quadi and their Suebi neighbours had a relatively stable relationship with the Romans as a client state during this period, but this was interrupted under emperor Domitian during the years 89-97, after the Quadi and Marcomanni refused to assist in a conflict against the Dacians.
 According to Dio Cassius, Domitian reacted by entering Pannonia to make war, killed the peace envoys sent to him, but was then defeated by the Marcomanni.
 This campaign was referred to as the war against the Suebi, or the Suebi and Sarmatians, or the Marcomanni, Quadi and Sarmatians.
 The relationship then stabilized again in the time of emperor Nerva.